platyplus/hasura-cli-supplement/RFC.md

   2. install
   3. uninstall
   4. upgrade
-  - Compatibility with both config v1 and config v2
 - Should
   - User Interface through the console
-  - standard / third-party modules
+  - Standard / third-party (contrib) modules
+  - Modules can be written in both config v1 and config v2
 - Could
-  - core/non-core metadata/sql design elements
-  - Uninstall only metadata
+  - 'Extended' sql and metadata
 - Won't

 ## Proof of Concept